 I was fortunate to work with Steve Jobs at two different companies and in two different roles while he was still with us.
-Steve’s passion for excellence, simplicity and quality are legendary—and well deserved.
-He engrained many essential ideas in me that are worth applying for anyone engaged in Content Marketing.
+Steve’s passion for excellence, simplicity, and quality are legendary—and well deserved.
+He engrained many essential ideas in me that is worth applying for anyone engaged in Content Marketing.
 They include:

 Steve’s influence lives on and his lessons and experience should guide your effective approach to online marketing.

 Wikipedia defines keywords, and the research for them, as a practice used by search engine optimization professionals and marketers to find and assess search terms people enter into the search engines when conducting a search.
 Keyword research is a process that must be done regularly for it to deliver your content in a higher position on the search results page.
 Frequent research also gives you valuable insight into your industry’s trends as well as which products and services are in demand at different points in time.

 Comprehensive keyword research can also help boost your business and website visibility through cost-effective organic search engine traffic instead of spending valuable resources on pay-per-click (PPC) or cost-per-click (CPC) ad campaigns like Google AdWords.